RReddy22/RReddy22/README.md

-- 👋 Hi, I’m Rahul Reddy
+- 👋 Hi, I’m Rahul Reddy.
-- 📜 I'm a former intern at Eli Lilly & Company and UCLA's Backend Student Media Team
+- 📜 I'm a former intern at Eli Lilly & Company.
-- 👨‍💻 Recent UCLA Grad looking to work as a Software Engineer
+- 👨‍💻 I'm also a UCLA Grad working as a Software Engineer at Lockheed Martin.
 - 📫 How to reach me: rreddy22@g.ucla.edu <br/>

 <!---